flancian/agora/docs/howto.md

 # How to use this Agora

 ## To browse it
 The simplest way to read this Agora is to browse it online in https://anagora.org.
-If you browse it directly on github, you'll find many links are broken (this will be fixed eventually).
+If you browse it directly on [Github](https://flancia.org/go/agora-git), you'll find many links are broken (this will be fixed eventually).

 ## To contribute to it
 The Agora is by design a distributed system.
 The easiest way to contribute to it is to: